How to Choose a Bariatric Surgeon

 Choosing the right bariatric surgeon may seem daunting, but it doesn't have to be.
 Asking the right questions and knowing what to look for in a bariatric surgeon can make it easier.

-To help you make the right decision, Consumer Guide to Bariatric Surgery put together a list of questions you should ask any and all potential bariatric surgeons about their experience and their programs.
+To help you make the right decision, Consumer Guide to Bariatric Surgery put together a list of questions you should ask bariatric surgeons about their experience and programs.

 What type of bariatric surgeries do you perform?

 There are many types of weight loss surgery.
-Some examples include gastric banding and gastric bypass.
-These operations can be performed by traditional open-incision laparotomy or laparoscopically, meaning that the surgeon makes small incisions as opposed to one large incision.
+Some examples include gastric bandingand gastric bypass.
+These operations can be performed using either traditional open-incision laparotomy or laparoscopically, meaning that the surgeon makes small incisions as opposed to one large incision.
 He or she then inserts a viewing tube with a small camera (laparoscope) and other tiny instruments into these small incisions to perform the surgery.
-Laporoscopic surgeries tend to have shorter recovery times, less pain and potentially fewer complications.
+Laparoscopic surgeries tend to be less painful, have shorter recovery times and, potentially, have fewer complications.

 Are you board-certified by the American Board of Surgery or the American Osteopathic Board of Surgery?